-Humble-born but with an uncanny fancy for the rarefied and transcendent, especially in art.
-I enjoy being perpetually-swooned by it about as much as I enjoy responding to it.
-Indeed, my words are motivated chiefly by the more or less spontaneous experience of great art, whether at a gallery showing, museum exhibition, or even through the filter of the Internet.
+A habitual fancier of all things rarefied and transcendent, especially in and through various modes of artistic expression, I enjoy being perpetually-swooned by great music and art about as much as I enjoy responding to it in my idiom.
+Indeed, my creative words are motivated chiefly by the more or less spontaneous experience of great art and music, whether at a gallery showing, museum exhibition, symphony/recital, or even through the filter of the Internet.
 In a poetry workshop I did several years ago, I found that one of the most effective ways to develop as a writer is to immerse oneself in the habit of writing, allowing creative forces an outlet of expression wherever or whenever they may arise.

-I, for one, happen to believe in the power of words to create pathways to hitherto unseen worlds; it is my duty as a writer to harness them.
+But I, for one, happen to believe in the power of words to create pathways to hitherto unseen worlds; it is my duty as a writer to harness them.
 If words cannot express something, I am here to attempt to make sure they do.
 Of course, the artist never really “gets it right”, but somehow continues to derive some sort of meaning and purpose from successive attempts at approximation.
 For me at least, art is a process, not a result.
 When I immerse myself in this process, I accept all the pain, frustration, and euphoria that comes along with it.
 And I grow as a result.
 As an artist, and as a person.